 If a member of staff suspects CCE, they will discuss this with the DSL.
-The DSL will trigger the local safeguarding procedures, including a referral to the local authority's children's social care team and the police, if appropriate.
+The DSL will trigger the local safeguarding procedures, including a referral to the local authority's integrated front door and the police, if appropriate.
 If the potential victim is under 18 a National Referral Mechanism (NRM) referral should be considered.
 This is usually undertaken by the Police or Local Authority.